vincentporte/mcp_course_ollama/README.md

+> Disclaimer: This code was co-generated using kiro.dev, and is intended to be tested as part of creating this course.

 # MCP Course with Ollama

 A comprehensive, hands-on educational platform for learning Model Context Protocol (MCP) with local LLM deployment using Ollama.